1. Introduction

 99 | 241 |

-As we can see above, instead of directly calling .transform()
+Instead of directly calling .transform()

-on our
+on our well-known and beloved

-well-known and beloved DataFrame, we first group by the purchase ID column.
+DataFrame, we first group by the purchase

 Then, for each group we calculate the sum in the .transform('sum')